litneet64/etherblob-explorer/README.md

   --transactions        Search for blob files on transaction inputs.
 Default search mode.
   --blocks              Search for blob files on block inputs.
 If enabled then transaction input check is disabled unless explicitly
                         enabled.
-  --addresses           Search for blob files on 'to' transaction addresses, as on Ethereum anyone can make transactions to an
+  --addresses           Search for blob files on 'to' transaction addresses, as on Ethereum anyone can make transactions to an arbitrary
-                        arbitrary address even if it has no related owner (still not very common).
+                        address even if it has no related owner (still not very common).
 If enabled then transaction's input check is disabled unless explicitly enabled.
+  --contracts           Search for blob files on contract's storage.
+If enabled then transaction input check is disabled unless
+                        explicitly enabled.
   -M, --embedded        If enabled, search for embedded files on data (from blocks, transactions or addresses) via binwalk.
-Disabled
+Disabled by
-                        by default as parsing now takes longer.
+                        default as parsing now takes longer.
   -U, --unicode         If enabled, attempt to search and dump files containing UTF-8 text from harvested data (blocks, transactions,
                         addresses) using Shannon's Entropy (between 3.5 and 5.0) if no other discernible file is found first on that data.
 Yields many false positives.